OpenRefine/openrefine.org/_posts/2018-07-16- 2018-survey-results.md

 ## High-level tasks you do with OpenRefine

 Usage breakdown remains stable compared to the 2012 survey.
-87.77% of the respondents are using OpenRefine to address more than one type of tasks.
+87.77% of the respondents are using OpenRefine to address more than one type of task.

 The majority of the respondents use OpenRefine to normalize data (80%) and transform it (75%).
 We introduced the answer _Preparing a dataset before visualization in another application (R, D3, Tableau, Fusion Table ...)_  in the 2018 survey.